 Malnutrition can lead to stunted growth in Maine Coons

 Maine Coons need a good quality diet of protein balanced with essential nutrients found in bone and organ meat.
-When you buy cat food and it clearly states it is a complete food, you know you are giving your cat everything it needs for a healthy diet.
+When you buy cat food and it clearly states it is complete cat food, you know you are giving your cat everything it needs for a healthy diet.

 A Maine Coon’s growth can be affected if it does not receive a complete diet.
 This might be because it strayed and lived wild or scavenged for a long time.
 Or it could be because it was fed just lean chicken and nothing else, therefore missing out on essential nutrients.